edcarp/shell-genomics-eddie/_episodes/01-introduction.md

 Eddie's network address is `eddie3.ecdf.ed.ac.uk`.
 When logging-in you need to use your University username and password.

 Instructions for logging-in to a remote server are provided at [here](http://www.datacarpentry.org/cloud-genomics/02-logging-onto-cloud/#logging-onto-a-cloud-instance).
-Note: please user your University username and not `dcuser` when following these instructions.
+Note: please use your University username and not `dcuser` when following these instructions.
 This covers logging-in from Linux, MacOS and Windows with PuTTY.
 Please ask for help with MobaXterm.

 After logging in, you will see a screen showing something like this: